port-labs/port-docs/docs/software-catalog/entity/tutorial.md

 }
 ```

-To remove a mapped related Entity from a `"many": false` relation, for example: `environment`, send a PATCH request with the following body:
+To remove a mapped related Entity from a `"many": false` relation (for example: `environment`), send a PATCH request with the following body:

 ```json showLineNumbers
 {